hamler-lang/hamler/docs/guide/03_BasicTypesFucntionsAndOperators.md

-# Basic Functions and Types
+# Basic Types, Functions and Operators